Our Team

 Community Education and ProjectsSabena is a highly skilled communicator, specialising in adult education, training and group facilitation.
 She has strong skills in developing and delivering adult education and training, facilitating groups, engaging with the community and working with volunteers.

-Working part-time for Palliative Care WA, Sabena enjoys time with her family and in volunteering.
-She has a small consultancy delivering workshops in resilience building.
+Working part-time for Palliative Care WA, Sabena enjoys time with friends and family, as well as in community-building.
 Sabena enjoys swimming, cycling, bushwalking and music.

 Julia Kennington

 Advance Care Planning SupportJulia is a Community Services professional with qualifications in Community Services, Dementia Care Practice, Chaplaincy and Pastoral Care.
-Having worked in Aged Care for the past 16 years, Julia has a passion for supporting individuals to maintain autonomy and independence and to be able to make choices in their own care.
+Having worked in Aged and Community Care for more than 20 years, Julia has a passion for supporting individuals to maintain autonomy and independence and to be able to make choices in their own care.

-Commencing with Palliative Care WA in January 2022 as the Advanced Care Planning Support Officer, Julia aims to provide personal and practical help for people to be able to progress their Advanced Care Planning, explore their values and express their wishes.
+Commencing with Palliative Care WA in January 2022 in Advanced Care Planning Support, Julia aims to provide personal and practical help for people to be able to progress their Advanced Care Planning, explore their values and express their wishes.

 Coming events